 It's just not possible not to lose some of the generated power to heat from friction, heat from electric current flowing through wires, sound and other losses.
 It wouldn't matter if you replaced the ball bearings with magnetic levitation or if you replaced the wires with superconducting wires.
 The second law would still hold and our device would eventually just wind down and stop.
 The best we can do is hold that off as long as possible.

 The entropy of an isolated system (or the universe) always increases.

 Sometimes the first two laws of thermodynamics are expressed, jokingly, like this:

 The first law says that you can't make energy out of nothing, and the second says that you always lose some to the fact that energy "spreads out" (entropy).

-What we haven't done yet is defined some scale on which to place entropy.
-What are the units and where is the zero?
-That's easy for enthalpy where we can measure the heat evolved or taken in by a reaction using instruments like a calorimeter.
+What we haven't done yet is to define some scale on which to place entropy.
+What are the units and where is the zero? (or is there a zero?)
+That's easy for enthalpy where we can measure the heat given off or taken in by a reaction using instruments like a calorimeter.
 But how do we measure disorder?

 Now absolute zero is a theoretical thing that we can't ever actually achieve, mostly because it violates the uncertainty principle of quantum mechanics.

 Modern experiments have achieved a temperature of -273.144˚C, only 0.056˚C away from absolute zero, and the record will probably be pushed lower, but as far as we know, it can't actually get to 0 K. OK?

 Absolute entropies of elements have been calculated based on the third law and they've been tabulated as standard molar entropies, So, often at a particular temperature.
 To obtain the energy related to that entropy, we simply multiply by the temperature, as we'll see later.